 So long as the job status is still Hiring, you will land on the audition page after clicking “Reply to Job.”
 This is where you can submit your proposal, quote, and audition demo.

-You have 3 editing sessions per response where you are able to update your quote, proposal, or audition file.
+You have three editing sessions per response where you are able to update your quote, proposal, revision policy or audition file.
 However, the client is made aware of any changes so please use them with discretion.

 At minimum your Proposal should greet the client (by name if a Contact has been provided in the About section of the job), thank them for the opportunity to audition and provide a basic introduction of yourself, your experience and your services.

-Here is a sample proposal that you could use and personalize:
+Here is a sample proposal that you can use and personalize:

 To create a Template simply: